FCC Opens Taboo TV Channels

 At the inception of the 2004 notice, it was presumed that spectrum for the low-power, 100 mW devices in question would be unlicensed, and essentially, free.
 Since then, however, pressure for licensing has increased--particularly after the advanced wireless spectrum auction last month raised $14 billion.
 The commission said it wants to see "comments on the relative benefits" of both approaches, however both Democratic commissioners leaned against licensing.

-"While I am more than happy to give careful consideration to comments from those who favor licensed use of the white spaces, I would have preferred that today's item announce a rebuttable presumption in favor of unlicensed use," said Commissioner Michael Copps in his statement
+"While I am more than happy to give careful consideration to comments from those who favor licensed use of the white spaces, I would have preferred that today's item announce a rebuttable presumption in favor of unlicensed use," said Commissioner Michael Copps in his statement.

-, Commissioner Jonathan Adelstein said, "I want to specifically express my preference for use of this spectrum on an unlicensed basis.
+In his statement, Commissioner Jonathan Adelstein said, "I want to specifically express my preference for use of this spectrum on an unlicensed basis.
 Unlicensed services, with their low barriers to entry, present such a great opportunity for the deployment of broadband offerings in communities across the country no matter their size or financial status."

 Copps noted the crux of opening TV white space is broadband deployment.
 He said the country was in "the midst of a broadband crisis," and that it ranked 15th in the world in broadband penetration.
 At the same time, he called for technical standards that would protect broadcast signals from interference.